1Password/scim-examples/beta/azure-container-apps/ReadMe.md

     az containerapp revision restart -n $ContainerAppName -g $ResourceGroup --revision revisionName
     ```

 4. Test logging into your SCIM bridge URL with the new `bearer token`.
+5. Update your identity provider configuration with the new bearer token.
 </details>
 <details>
 <summary>Replace your `scimsession` secret using the Azure Portal</summary>